Need Help? Give us a call.

 It’s important to understand this basic accounting principle is only invoked when either way the accountant can record the transaction is acceptable.
 It doesn’t allow the accountant to completely disregard other accounting principles.

 So, not every business is required by law to comply with GAAP.
 However, most accountants will insist on following them, regardless of whether your business is bound by law to comply with GAAP.
-And as Tax Day approaches, we can imagine the idea of getting an audit is incredibly scary—so adherence to these basic accounting principles ensures there’s never a question about the integrity of your financial statements.
+And as your business tax deadline approaches, we can imagine the idea of getting an audit is incredibly scary—so adherence to these basic accounting principles ensures there’s never a question about the integrity of your financial statements.

 Also, think of these principles like a language.
 You may not work with the same accountant or bookkeeper throughout your business’s entire lifetime, but understanding these principles will help you communicate with whoever is in this position, as you’ll always understand the language they speak, the decisions they make, and why.